seb1992/aras-innovator-docker/README.md

 docker-compose up -d
 ```

+You can login to the Innovator instance using the default users "admin" or "root" with the password "innovator".

 You can find more information on how to run Aras Innovator in Docker on my blog: [sebastianbeilmann.com/blog/aras-innovator-in-docker](https://www.sebastianbeilmann.com/blog/aras-innovator-in-docker/)